 Take the next path down to the gorgeous stone bridge for awesome up-gorge views of the waterfall.

 Cross the bridge and follow the cliff-hugging path as it turns left before arriving at an obvious overlook point.
-Don’t try to climb the mound – it might not end well!
+Please don’t try to climb the mound and leave no trace during your visit.

 Instead, enjoy the gorgeous view looking up-river at the ornate bridge and waterfall combination.
 This is the perfect photography location for Lower Falls.